kiwigrid/helm-charts/charts/prometheus-thanos/README.md

 ### 4.x

-The compactor persistence is now enabled by default and the default size was raised to 10GB.
+The compactor persistence is now enabled by default and the default PVC size was raised to 10GB.

 ## Configuration